Cincinnati-Design-LAB/architour/src/content/buildings/uc-central-utility-plant.md

 style: Modern
 architect: Cambridge Seven Associates
 original_function: Campus power center generating electricity, steam and chilled water
-significance: >-
-  The new facility was constructed to replace the facility previously located at the end of Nippert Stadium facilitating the development of the new student athletic center.
-The facility is centrally located between the main campus and the medical campus to support both.
 unique_features: >-
   The main boiler and chiller plant is glazed allowing views into the building from the surrounding streets.
 These massive systems were celebrated as part